 The manga Nekoyome (literally "Cat-Wife") is about the married life of a human male and a female nekomata (who is a cat-sized bipedal anthromorphic talking cat!)

 Played with in Inukami! anime: During a Love Potion incident, Keita thinks about getting some interspecies loving with Youko and/or five of the other girls, until he realizes his kids would be half-dog, and is promptly disturbed about the whole thing.
 Kinda odd though since he knew at the time that Youko is a kitsune/fox.
 The end of the Manga definately implies that a wedding is in the future for Keita and Youko.

 Nozomi (human) and Kouji/Coco (funny plush-looking tanuki-thing from another dimension), as well as Komachi (human) and Natsu/Nuts (funny plush-looking squirrel-thing from the same other dimension) in (you guessed it) Yes!
 Precure 5.
 To make things worse, Nozomi is a middle schooler and Coco's human form is a middle school teacher.

 Yes!
-Pretty Cure 5loves this trope.
-There's also all the subtext between Karen (human) and Milk (funny plush-looking rabbit-thing from that same other dimension).
+Pretty Cure 5: There's also all the subtext between Karen (human) and Milk (funny plush-looking rabbit-thing from that same other dimension).
 They are both female.
 Which leaves Rin as the only Cure not paired up with one of the mascots... and one episode centered around her and a ghost (not exactly different species, but close enough).

 And then there's the recently revealed Magical Land, which seems to be mostly populated with Humans, Petting Zoo People, some Funny Animals, even the odd demon.
 All of this little world is implied to happily mingle and reproduce without much regard for species.